ptins/A1/README.md

 ```

 **Regardless of the method used above, there are two things that need to be done to run this program.**
-1. Insert your consumer API credentials, access credentials if you cloned from GitHub.
+1. Insert your consumer API credentials (consumer key/secret) and access credentials (access token/secret).
-2. Make sure to comment/uncomment out certain lines to avoid rate limits on Twitter's API.
+2. Comment/uncomment out certain lines to actually run the different tasks; they are initially commented out to avoid rate limits on Twitter's API.

 ### Task 1